 This also will show your preparedness towards carrying out your responsibilities as at when due.

 When writing a weekly status report, always close your report with a summary that highlights all your major points.

 It will help if you remember that you would be doing your status reporting every week.
-Therefore, always leave a summary so that your top management doesn't have to go over the whole report before understanding your purpose of writing that particular report.
+Therefore, always leave a summary so that your top management doesn't have to go over the whole report before understanding your purpose for writing that particular report.

 You do not want to disregard the structure of your organization's report writing template/style.
 After writing a successful report for the week, save the template and reuse it the following week.
 You are going to write weekly reports every week, doing this will make your life a lot easier.

 You must pay attention to the three key writing characteristics for weekly status reports.